asimondev/agraf/README.md

 * Set Oracle environment.
 The tool uses SQL*Plus internal connect without a password.
 (The connect "sqlplus / as sysdba" must work!)
 * Run agraf_export.py script to export the data and specify the time interval for data export.
 Do not forget to specify the output directory (-o option).
 * Usually you should specify "-a" to option to export AWR and ADDM reports as well.
+* You have to add the "-r sqltext" option to export the SQL statements.
 * Per default the export does not select segment statistics because of possible large size of CSV files.
 The option "-c seg" allows you to export them.
 * The script will extract all data into the output directory and create the gzipped tar file(s).
+You only need the gzipped file.
 * See export examples below for more details.

 ## Transfer exported files. ##